-Capital Letters for the Sun, the Moon, Stars and Planets
+Capital Letters for the Sun, the Moon, Stars, and Planets

-However, confusion arises because the name of the moon orbiting Earth is called The Moon, and the sun of our solar system is called The Sun.
-Therefore, the words to denote our moon and our sun can be either proper nouns or common nouns depending on context.
+However, confusion arises because the name of the moon orbiting Earth is called "The Moon," and the sun, more accurately the star, of our solar system is called "The Sun."
+Therefore, the words moon and sun can be either proper nouns or common nouns depending on context.

 - The largest moon orbiting Jupiter is Ganymede.
-(In this example, the word moon is a common noun.
-However, Ganymede (the name of that moon) is a proper noun.)
+(In this example, the word "moon" is a common noun.
+However, "Ganymede" (the name of that moon) is a proper noun.)

 - The moon orbiting Earth is called The Moon.
-(Here, the first moon is a common noun, but The Moon (the name of our moon) is a proper noun.
+(Here, the first "moon" is a common noun, but "The Moon" (the name of our moon) is a proper noun.
 That's why it has a capital letter.)

 - Are all suns as hot as The Sun?
-(Here, suns is a common noun, but The Sun (the name of our sun) is a proper noun.
+(Here, "suns" is a common noun, but "The Sun" (the name of our sun) is a proper noun.
 That's why it has a capital letter.)

-Capital T on the?When a name starts with The, it should be written with a capital letter (e.g., The Sex Pistols).
-However, there is a lot of leniency on this ruling, particularly with regard to The Sun and The Moon.
+Why Is There a Capital T on "The"?When a name starts with "The," it should be written with a capital letter (e.g., The Sex Pistols, The Beatles).
+However, there is a lot of leniency on this ruling, particularly with regard to "The Sun" and "The Moon."

 - Does the Moon invoke romance?